panva/jose/docs/README.md

   - `clockTolerance`: `<string>` Clock Tolerance for comparing timestamps, provided as timespan string e.g. `120s`, `2 minutes`, etc. **Default:** no clock tolerance
-  - `complete`: `<Boolean>` When false only the parsed payload is returned, otherwise an object with a parsed header, payload, the matched key and the base64url encoded signature will be returned **Default:** 'false'
+  - `complete`: `<Boolean>` When false only the parsed payload is returned, otherwise an object with a parsed header, payload, the key that verified and the base64url encoded signature will be returned
+    **Default:** 'false'
   - `crit`: `string[]` Array of Critical Header Parameter names to recognize. **Default:** '[]'
   - `ignoreExp`: `<Boolean>` When true will not be validating the "exp" claim value to be in the